 Over time, by constantly exposing yourself to spoken Japanese, you’ll begin to develop an ear for the intonation and cadence of a Japanese sentence.
 Then you can try that out for yourself!

-5 Recommended Anime To Learn Japanese
+5 Recommended Anime For Japanese Learners

 #1 Polar Bear Café (Shirokuma Café)

-If you’re just starting out and are aiming for simpler language that’s still useful, Shirokuma might be perfect for you.
+If you’re just starting out and are aiming for simpler Japanese language that’s still useful, Shirokuma might be perfect for you.

-The plot is about a polar bear who runs a café and loves talking to his friends, a panda and a penguin.
+The plot is about a polar bear who runs a café and loves talking to his friends, a panda, and a penguin.

-While it might seem childish, the show is actually a goldmine for casual conversation among friends, everyday topics (with bonus life advice!), animal terms, and even wordplay.
+While it might seem childish, the show is actually a goldmine for casual language and conversation among friends, everyday topics (with bonus life advice!), animal terms, and even wordplay.
 The polar bear loves simple puns and pranking his customers.

 The show is accessible and slow-paced, providing a relaxing but educational viewing experience.
+Great if you're just starting out with your Japanese learning journey.

 If this sounds like something that would help you learn at this stage in your listening practice, Nichijou is a fun show detailing the girls’ high school antics—which get pretty nonsensical in a very good way.